McCoady/Authenticated-AMAs/README.md

 Participation requires only that users sign a message confirming their ethereum address, this way nobody has to pay gas to host or participate in an Authenticated AMA. 💸

+Users can set a username on the site and ENS domains are also fully supported. 🎫

 Authenticated AMAs are a great way to give back to your community and ensure that you are interacting with real community members. 🔎

 Check out the site @ https://authenticated-ama.netlify.app/